ideaflare/embark/README.md

 **That's it!**

-The intent of embark is to stay clean, simple and minimal..
+The intent of embark is to stay clean, simple and minimal.. with a complete source code download of under 50 kilobytes, and no external dependencies other than the .NET framework.

-Extra features like database replication, backup, user rights, etc.. will be done in another project ([splash](https://trello.com/splashdb), coming soon!) so that the core embark itself will remain crisp and friendly :)
+To prevent complexity from scope-creep, more advanced database features like replication, backup, user rights, security, etc.. and to be a general end-all solution, is not the aim of this project.
+The core embark itself will remain crisp and friendly :)

 ##Usage